U.S. Army Veteran Fighting For You

 Our lead attorney, Craig W. Drummond, is a former Captain in the U.S. Army JAG Corps and a decorated combat Veteran for service in Iraq.
 The Drummond Law Firm has a strong commitment to aggressively fighting legal battles for active duty, Reserve, National Guard, retiree and military Veterans.
 With this philosophy, the Drummond Law Firm is now accepting new clients for defective earplug cases.

 As recently reported in the Military Times, hundreds of veterans who have served in combat zones, and other loud noise environments, have been filing lawsuits against 3M due to defective earplugs that were used in the military between 2003 and 2015.
-The defect has allegedly resulted in tinnitus, lose of balance, and hearing loss.
+The defect has allegedly resulted in tinnitus, loss of balance, and hearing loss.
 Many affected are reporting that they hear buzzing in their ears, even during quiet times.
 3M manufactured and caused to be sold to the United States a hearing protection device known as the Combat Arms Earplug (Version 2) (the “CAEv2”).
 The CAEv2 was first developed and sold by Aearo Technologies, Inc. (“Aearo”), a company which 3M acquired in 2008.

 3M has agreed to pay $9.1 million to the government, after the justice department brought a lawsuit to 3M to resolve allegations that it knowingly sold the earplugs without disclosing the defects, but the company admitted no liability.
 See attached Settlement Agreement.